-Your doctor has prescribed self-catheterization for you because you are having trouble urinating naturally.
-This problem can be caused by injury, disease, infection, recent surgery (especially urinary incontinence or prolapse procedures) hysterectomy, or other conditions.
+Your healthcare provider has prescribed self-catheterization for you because you are having trouble urinating naturally.
+This problem can be caused by injury, disease, infection, recent surgery (especially urinary incontinence or prolapse procedures), hysterectomy, or other conditions.

 Many people urinate by self-catheterization (also called intermittent catheterization).
 Self-catheterization simply means inserting a clean, thin, flexible tube (catheter) into the bladder to empty urine.
-This helps you empty your bladder when it won’t empty by itself or empty all the way.
+This helps you empty your bladder when it won’t empty by itself or won't empty all the way.
 You were shown in the hospital how to do this procedure.
-The steps below should help you remember how to do it properly.
+The steps below should help you remember how to do it correctly.

 You will need the following: